Skip to Main Content

 The California legislature enacted Chapter 757 in 2016 following the decision in Scott et al. v.
 Bowen.
 This lawsuit arose after California’s Secretary of State, Debra Bowen, decided to deny voting to those who participated in community supervision programs under the 2011 Criminal Justice Realignment Act.
 Bowen’s decision thus limited California’s Constitutional restrictions on voting, which had already denied the right to vote to (1) those imprisoned, on parole, or convicted of a felony or (2) those adjudged mentally incompetent.
 In Bowen, the court reversed the Secretary’s decision and found that individuals under post-release community and mandatory supervision are eligible to vote.
 Furthermore, the court held that those serving a term in county jail are free to exercise their right to vote.
 Later, Resolution Chapter 24, Statutes of 2020 (ACA 6), was enacted to remove California’s Constitutional provision that disqualified voters if they were on parole for felonious convictions. (more…)

-Topics: Restoration of Voting Rights Voting Rights
+Topics: Accessibility and Voter Assistance Restoration of Voting Rights

 South Carolina Proposed Constitutional Amendment Seeks to Ban Non-Citizen Voting